Korkrane/norm_it_42/README.md

 # norm_it_42
-Shell script to help you to adapt your .c files to 42 norm
+[WIP] Shell script to help you to adapt your .c files to 42 norm